 Myostatin is a muscle secreted protein that negatively regulates muscle mass [30] and increases in severely obese rodents [31] and humans [32].
-Serum levels of myostatin of the 3wkHF group were not different than controls, but myostatin concentrations were more than doubled (2.2-fold greater, p \leq 0.05) in the 12wkHF group (Fig. 1f).
-Taken together, the 3wHF diet, with continuous weigh gain even through the final week of the diet and modestly, but non-
+Serum levels of myostatin of the 3wkHF group were not different than controls, but myostatin concentrations were more than doubled (2.2-fold greater, $p \le 0.05$) in the 12wkHF group (Fig. 1f).
+Taken together, the 3wHF diet, with continuous weigh gain even through the final week of the diet and modestly, but nonsignificantly, increased insulin and myostatin levels, establishes a model to test the effects of rapid weight gain in the absence of overt diabetes.
+Therefore, all subsequent studies were conducted with muscles of the 3wHF mice only.